ScottLogic/blog/_posts/2024-10-21-building-an-assignment-algorithm-2.markdown

 - Second slot: 1st choice
 - Third slot: 2nd choice

 Her slot compromise scores would be 5, 0, 2 respectively.
-Therefore, her aggregate compromise score during each slot assignment would be:
+Therefore, her aggregate compromise score before each slot assignment would be:

 - Slot 1: 0 - she hasn’t had to compromise yet
 - Slot 2: 5 - so they are more likely to receive a better score in this slot